-Landslides occur in every state and U.S. territory.
-The Appalachian Mountains, the Rocky Mountains and the Pacific Coastal Ranges and some parts of Alaska and Hawaii have severe landslide problems.
+Landslides occur in every state and U.S. territory including the Appalachian Mountains, the Rocky Mountains, the Pacific Coastal Ranges, and some parts of Alaska and Hawaii.
 Any area composed of very weak or fractured materials resting on a steep slope can and will likely experience landslides.

 Why Study Landslides?

 Landslides are a serious geologic hazard common to almost every State in the United States.
 It is estimated that in the United States, they cause in excess of $1 billion in damages and from about 25 to 50 deaths each year.
 Globally, landslides cause many billions in damages and thousands of deaths each year.

 - A Homeowner's Guide to Landslides for Washington and Oregon - Washington Department of Natural Resources and the Oregon Department of Geology and Mineral Industries

 Puerto Rico Landslide Hazard Mitigation Project - Educational and preparedness resources in Spanish and English

 Debris flows, sometimes referred to as mudslides, mudflows, lahars, or debris avalanches, are common types of fast-moving landslides.
 These flows generally occur during periods of intense rainfall or rapid snowmelt.
 They usually start on steep hillsides as shallow landslides that liquefy and accelerate to speeds that are typically about 10 mph, but can exceed 35 mph.
 The consistency of debris flows ranges from watery mud to thick, rocky mud that can carry large items such as boulders, trees, and cars.
 They are among the most numerous and dangerous types of landslides in the world.
 They are particularly dangerous to life and property because of their high speeds and the sheer destructive force of their flow.